meritonkryeziu0/remote_ws/README.md

 ok

 ```
-The cherry on top of te cake was the 8085 tcwrapped port which was running a websocket server that sends basic remote controll commands via wifi ( I belive this service was left open when testing basic functionality of the TV-s because It can be cofigured to controll a bunch of TV-s simultaneously)
+The cherry on top of te cake was the 8085 tcwrapped port which was running a websocket server that sends basic remote controll commands via wifi ( I belive this service was left open when testing basic functionality of the TV-s because It can be cofigured to controll a bunch of TV-s simultaneously).
 Entering https://192.168.0.102:8085/ sends you to the websocket client

 ![screencap.jpg](https://github.com/meritonkryeziu0/remote_ws/blob/main/screencap.jpg)